AGNES PAQUET AUXEY-DURESSES BLANC ‘PATIENCE’ VERTICAL TRIO

 Agnes Paquet is a class act.
 Over the past 20 years, she's single-handedly built one of the most 'Insider' of all the Insider domains that we know.
-One bottle of each tissue wrapped in a lovely gift box and a gift card included with a personal message!
+Try one bottle of each vintage:

 AUXEY-DURESSES WHITE 'PATIENCE 10' 2017

 A very warm November and December 2016 led into a troubling, still-warm January 2017: not good for the vines, which need the temperature to drop to allow for much-needed rest and relief from bugs.
 It was a relief, then, when the cold snap finally arrived in February.
 A beautiful early spring awoke the vines, and winemakers rejoiced: life was looking good!
 But, such is life: again, a sudden temperature drop in mid-April meant yet another big risk to yields.
 This time, the preparation was better, and many bales of hay were burnt, creating a smog in order to protect the vintage.
 It worked, to an extent, though temperatures remained hot throughout the season.
 Rain was welcomed at the end of August; some say it helped ‘revitalize’ the vines where the ripening process had stalled.
 Harvest occurred in early September.
 The 2017 vintage was a small-yield with a ‘Burgundian typicity.’
 Bright acidity, just-ripe complexity of fruit with a firm mineral finish.
 This vintage is a great model of the historical Burgundian style.